-This page provides overview information about using a connection organization policy with your Cloud SQL project.
-To get started creating connection organization policies, see Configuring connection organization policies.
+This page explain how to use an organization policy with your Cloud SQL project.
+To get started creating organization policies, see Add organization policies.

 Overview

 Organization policies let organization administrators set restrictions on how users can configure instances under that organization.
 Organization policies use rules, called constraints, that the organization administrator places on a project, folder, or organization.
 Constraints enforce the policy across all instances.
-If, for example, you try to add an instance to an entity that has an organization policy, the constraint runs a check to ensure the instance configuration follows the requirements of the constraint.
-If the check fails, Cloud SQL does not create the instance.
+If, for example, you try to create an instance in an entity that has an organization policy, the constraint runs a check to ensure the instance configuration follows the requirements of the constraint.
+If the check fails, Cloud SQL doesn't create the instance.

 As you add projects to an organization or folder that uses an organization policy, the projects inherit the constraints of that policy.